kadolor/unidata/README.md

 # unidata

-Unidata is a Python library geared towards helping university research assistants with automating the cleaning of low quality data sets in preparation for advanced machine learning analysis.
+`unidata` is a Python library geared towards helping university research assistants with automating the cleaning of low quality data sets in preparation for advanced machine learning analysis.

 Importing the `unidata` module allows you to use the `unidata` module's functions to automate the data cleaning process.

-The `unidata` module leverages the Pandas library to create DataFrames.
-DataFrames are very helpful in managing data with rows and columns.
-With Pandas commands, we can perform mathematical operations on columns, reorganize columns, and format values in columns.
+## unidata benefits

+As a university research assistant, you might be required to process, collate, and analyze data such as surveys surveys for the research study coordinators.
+When you receive a survey from a research study participant, you are receiving raw data.
+You might have to perform several tasks to make that raw data usable in the study coordinators' research.

+An example task could be checking a file for invalid values or formatting columns so that you can perform mathematical operations on those columns.

+If you have a lot of data to process, munging that data programmatically is much more efficient than munging that data manually.
+With a more automated solution, you can reduce your time spent processing each file and the likelihood for human error